 Closing your EUR/USD long trade at or near breakeven means you will have to short the EUR/USD by the same amount.Now, if enough selling and liquidation of losing positions happen at the broken support level, the price will reverse and start falling again.

-This phenomenon is the main reason why broken support levels become resistance whenever they break.
+This phenomenon is the main reason why a broken support level becomes a resistance level whenever it breaks.